basakil/artifact-repo-sync/README.md

 <br>

-# Why it saves images while exporting?
+# Why does it save images during export?

 Docker layers have different sha keys when they are saved and there is not any conventional way to read their manifests (docker manifest inspect command is an experimental feature).